solankinitish/SalesDataAnalysis/README.md

 # SalesDataAnalysis
-A Project covering each aspect of Sales Data Analysis workflow from loading data to Prediction

-Tech Stacks used :- Python, Pandas, Numpy, Matplotlib, Scikit-learn

-It is a Project that covers ->
+It is a Project that works as a great tutorial for Data Analysis Using Pandas

+It covers ->

 i.
-Loading data and selecting the columns to be used in analysis <br>
+Merging Data of 12 months(different CSV files) into 1 <br>
 ii.
-Using Numpy to understand different statistical aspects of the loaded data <br>
+Different Data Cleaning Techniques like Dropping rows, Finding selected data <br>
 iii.
-Ploting data against Prices(the feature to be predicted) to check the corelation <br>
+Augment data with columns derived from the original data itself <br>
 iv.
-Setting a performance metric to check model performance <br>
-v.
-Model building by selecting parameters using GridSearchCV method <br>
-vi.
-Checking Predictions using new data <br>
+Answering Different Questions from Data using Data Manipulation and Data Visualisation using Matplotlib.<br>